 The most important thing to do while you’re there is to take in the charming ambience and enjoy the stunning views.

 One of the most interesting places to visit in Wales is the Isle of Anglesey, the largest Welsh island that lies just off of the northwestern coast.
 It’s 276 square miles and is separated from the mainland by the Menai Strait.

 One of the most amazing sights in Anglesey is the Menai Suspension Bridge.
 Built in 1826 by Thomas Telford, it was the world’s first modern suspension bridge.
 Seeing it today is just as impressive as it must have been back then.

 Exploring the island itself is a treat, especially for those who love history.
-The medieval Beaumaris Castle is on Anglesey as well as over 120 ancient monuments and archeological sites.
+The medieval Beaumaris Castle is on Anglesey as well as over 120 ancient monuments and archaeological sites.

 Bird watchers take note.
 The island is home to multiple habitats — estuaries, wetlands, sea cliffs and rock-covered shores — so the variety of birds makes this one of the best places in all of Britain to bird watch.

 No visit to Wales is complete without a trip to Llandudno, the Queen of the Welsh Resorts.
 This quaint coastal town in the north of Wales is celebrated for its charming pastel-coloured Victorian architecture as well as its lovely scenery and popular beach.

 During the summer, you can windsurf and parasail or just relax and soak up some rays.
 North Shore Beach, also known as Llandudno Beach, is considered to be one of the best beaches in Wales not only for its beauty but because of its picturesque pier and promenade.
 There’s a playground and games arcade along with concession stands and cafes.